CS-SI/eotile/README.md

 ```
 ## Running tests

-You need additionnal packages in order to run the tests:
+You need additional packages in order to run the tests:
 ```sh
 pip install ".[dev]"
 ```